Metroid Prime 4: Beyond | A Very Strong But Flawed Return

 Mouse Controls

 While I completed the game using the 8BitDo Ultimate 2 Evernight Controller, I did spend time testing the Switch 2 mouse controls.
 Even at default sensitivity, aiming felt smooth and responsive, with no need for heavy adjustment.
-More importantly, the control scheme feels designed around Prime 4’s systems rather than functioning as a novelty input.
+More significantly, the control scheme feels designed around Prime 4’s systems rather than functioning as a novelty input.

 Mouse controls integrate cleanly with combat, Scan Mode, and precision tools like the Control Beam.
 They feel like a legitimate alternative rather than a gimmick-driven hook, offering accuracy without disrupting balance or pacing.